waymondo/hoardable/README.md

 bin/rails db:migrate
 ```

-This will generate PostgreSQL functions, an initiailzer, and set `config.active_record.schema_format = :sql`
+This will generate PostgreSQL functions, an enum and an initiailzer.
+It will also set
-in `application.rb`.
+`config.active_record.schema_format = :sql` in `application.rb` if you are using Rails < 7.

 ### Model Installation